robtweed/ewd.js/README.md

        cd node_modules/ewdjs
        node install

+## Running EWD.js

+After you run the install file, you'll find a number of pre-built example startup files for the various databases and operating systems on which the databases are supported.
+For example, to start up EWD.js for use with the GT.M database (which runs on Linux):

+      cd ~/ewdjs
+      node ewdStart-gtm

+Again, modify that first cd command as appropriate for your system.

+You may need to edit the startup file to specify a different webServer port, external listener port, child processes pool size, custom directories etc.

 ##Documentation

-For full information on EWD.js and how to install, configure and use it,
+For full information on EWD.js, how to install, configure and run it, and how to build EWD.js applications,
 see: [http://gradvs1.mgateway.com/download/EWDjs.pdf]
 (http://gradvs1.mgateway.com/download/EWDjs.pdf)